 The elementary grades have full implemented Eureka grades K-4 to date.
 (2022-2023 Grade 5).
 Special educators have received specific training for tier two/three interventions with Bridges Math Program for the Math Intervention Project.

-Documentation: Data Analysis; Interviews; Observation Result 9 Program Continuum Middle Level There are 766 students attending Ferri Middle School, 120 are students with IEPs.
+Documentation: Data Analysis; Interviews; Observation Result 9 Program Continuum Middle Level

+There are 766 students attending Ferri Middle School, 120 are students with IEPs.
 The special education program continuum is as follows: Nicholas Ferri Middle School follows a middle school model, with two teams designated at each of the grades - six, seven and eight.
 The special education program continuum is as follows: Pull out and consultative services for related service delivery (Speech/Language, Social Work, occupational therapy, adaptive physical education, physical therapy) Pull out/push in academic services for students assigned to general education classrooms (this includes an option for students to receive pull out direct instruction and support twice per seven-day rotating schedule) Inclusive/co-taught services for part of the school day for students assigned to general education classrooms (resource inclusion) Self-contained instruction for students in grades 6-8 with significant educational needs who are not eligible for the RI Alternate Assessment program.
-The goal is for students who are not eligible for the RI Alternate Assessment program to have equitable access to the general education curriculum, with supports and modifications as appropriate per IEP team decisions.
+The goal is for students win are not eligible for the RI Alternate Assessment program to have equitable access to the general education and user students in grades 6-8 with significant educational needs who are eligible for the RI Alternate Assessment program.
 Self-contained instruction for students in grades 6-8 with significant educational needs who are eligible for the RI Alternate Assessment program.
 The Learning Center (LC) program is also available at the middle school.
-It offers self-contained, small group instruction for students with significant social, emotional and behavioral challenges.
+It offers self-contianed, small group instruction for students with significant social, emotional and behavioral challenges.
 Similar to the elementary model, the Learning Center is a hybrid, home-base classroom that is staffed with one special education teacher and a program Registered Behavior Technician (RBT).
 An RBT is assigned to an individual student if needed, based on IEP recommendations.
 The program uses a behavior point system and students receive clinical support.
-As with the elementary model, students are afforded inclusion opportunities in their community school rather than enroll them in out of district programs.
-The academic program mirrors their assigned classroom and provides a seamless transition for students to flexibly return to the general education class for parts of the school day as determined appropriate by their IEP team.
-IEP teams meet regularly to determine student progress, ensuring that students have those opportunities as they are ready, to provide for students' education in the LRE.
-Documentation: Data Analysis; Interviews; Observations Result 10 Program Continuum High School Level Trosuit 10 At Johnston Senior High School there are approx. 753 and 154 have IEPs.
-The program continuum is as follows: Pull out and consultative services for related service delivery (Speech/Language, Social Work, occupational therapy, adaptive physical education, physical therapy).
-Inclusive/co-taught services for part of the school day for students assigned to general education classrooms for ELA and Mathematics, and depending on student's needs possibly for science (resource inclusion).
-Project Success offers self-contained instruction for students with significant educational needs who are eligible for the RI Alternate Assessment, with opportunities for inclusion in the general education setting based on individual student needs as determined by the IEP team.
-Project Forward provides transition programming and instruction for students with more significant disabilities who have completed four years of high school, but require additional instruction/opportunity in order to meet transition needs as determined by the IEP team.
-The Bradley Partnership program is located at Johnston High School and provides increased clinical and behavioral support for students while allowing for fluid and flexible opportunities to participate in general education classes and activities with their peers.
-Students are staffed when participating in the general ed setting, unless not needed.
-Considered a hybrid program, the goal is for students to "step down" to a less restrictive environment from an out of district placement.
-Students in the Partnership program may also "step down" to the
+As with the elementary model, students receive clinical support.
+As with the elementary model, students receive clinical support.
+As with the elementary model at the mindl inclusion opportunities in their community school rather than enroll them in out of district programs.
+The academic program mirrors their assigned classroom and provides a seamless transition for